ErickBarells98/Angular-magisterka-strefa-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.3.

+This project is created and maintained for master thesis purpouses.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.